UniMath/agda-unimath/src/elementary-number-theory/monotonic-sequences-natural-numbers.lagda.md

 ## Idea

-Monotic sequences of natural numbers are functions `f : ℕ → ℕ` that preserve or reverse (strict) inequality of natural numbers.
+Monotic sequences of natural numbers are functions `f : ℕ → ℕ` that preserve or reverse inequality of natural numbers.

 ## Definitions